 a, Experimental setup. b, GO/NO-GO task design.
 Left: example NO-GO trials.
 From top to bottom: spectrogram of an example low-to-high contrast trial (color bar indicates volume in dB SPL); waveform for sample spectrogram; example spectrogram for a high-to-low contrast trial; waveform for example spectrogram; temporally jittered response window to estimate false alarms; schematic lick responses in the response window; timeout of 7 seconds delivered after the first lick.
 Vertical red dashed line indicates the contrast switch after 3 seconds.
 Black scale bar indicates 1s.
 Right: example GO trials.
 From top to bottom: same as in left panel, except the response window immediately follows target presentation and licks within the target window trigger a ~5µL water reward. c, Target manipulation waveforms.
 Top: overlaid trials where target volume differed.
 Volume is indicated by the amplitude and color bar.
 Bottom: trials where target timing differed.
 The red vertical dashed line indicates the contrast switch. d, Normative model of the task.
 Left inset: volume distributions for backgrounds (light lines) and targets (dark lines) in low and high contrast.
 (1) Spike generation process: a model neuron encodes stimuli sampled from a 1-dimensional sensory stimulus stream consisting of a background that transitions between low and high contrast (light lines); target stimuli (solid dots) were used to assess sensitivity.
 The stimulus response of the neuron is transformed by a sigmoidal function which then generates stochastic spikes.
 (2) The observed spike counts are integrated over a brief time window and used to estimate the current variance of the stimulus.
 (3) This estimate is then fed back upstream and used to adjust the gain of the model neuron to minimize the expected error in the estimate of stimulus variance at each time step.
-Bottom insets: Sample probability distributions of observing k spikes in response to the noise background (light lines) or targets (dark lines) at time step 7 after switches to high (red) or switches to low contrast (blue). e, Model psychometric functions.
-Discriminability between model spike rates in response to the background and targets as a function of contrast and target volume.
-Light dots indicate model discriminability whereas the solid lines indicate logistic fits to the data.
-Dashed lines indicate detection thresholds. f, Model target discrimination as a function of time and contrast.
+Bottom insets: Sample probability distributions of observing k spikes in response to the noise background (light lines) or targets (dark lines) at time step 7 after switches to high (red) or switches to low contrast (blue). e, Model psychometric functions at steady state (25 time steps after transition) as a function of contrast and mean target volume.
+Light dots indicate discriminability of targets from background whereas the solid lines indicate logistic fits to the data.
+Dashed lines indicate detection thresholds. f, Model discriminability as a function of time and contrast.
 Dashed vertical line indicates the time where the background contrast changes.
 Light dots denote model discriminability at each time step.
 Solid lines are exponential fits to the data.
 Each time course is the discriminability of targets at approximate threshold volume for that contrast (1.5 target mean and 2.25 target mean for low and high contrast respectively). g, The average change in gain of the model after each contrast transition. h, Model predictions for the effects of contrast on psychometric thresholds, slopes, and adaptation time constants, as estimated by logistic and exponential fits in e and f.

 0.35, Wilcoxon sign-rank test: rank = 233, Z = -2.90, p = 0.004; Figure 2i).
-To further validate the GLM estimates of gain, we compared the gain control index from the GC-GLM to those of the GC-LN model, and found a significant relationship between the two measures (linear regression: F(1,95) = 12.20, p = 7.33e-4, R2 = 0.11; Figure 2j).
+To further validate the GLM estimates of gain, we compared the gain control index from the GC-GLM to those of the GC-LN model and found a significant relationship between the two measures (linear regression: F(1,95) = 12.20, p = 7.33e-4, R2 = 0.11; Figure 2j).
 These results demonstrate that the GC-GLM better accounts for the neural data by incorporating gain adaptation dynamics and conclude that this method captures a similar estimate of neural gain when compared to standard models.